alm-tools/alm/docs/contributing/syntax.md

 `getSemanticClassifications` is too slow to do in the UI thread.

 **`getSyntacticClassifications` is the function that provides a nice middle ground**.
-So now we need to figure out a way to have a language service in the UI thread that provides efficient real-time editing of files and then query this language service from CodeMirror ([the editor we use][codemirror]).
+So now we need to figure out a way to have a language service in the UI thread that provides efficient real-time editing of files and then query this language service from Monaco.

 ## Classifier Cache
 The file [`classifierCache.ts`][classifierCache.ts] in our codebase provides a hot language service that is maintained and kept up to sync by [`docCache`][docCache].
 This classifierCache (with its language service) can then be queried for tokens from the language mode.

 ## Language Mode
-This is a CodeMirror concept.
-CodeMirror editors work on a *mode*, [check the docs](http://codemirror.net/doc/manual.html#modeapi).
-We have a [`typescriptMode.ts`][typescriptMode.ts] that just follows the CodeMirror mode API.
-This maintains its knowledge about the *position* and the *filePath* that is being rendered by  CodeMirror and just queries the tokens for this line from the `classifierCache`.
+We have a [`tokenization.ts`][tokenization.ts] that just follows the Monaco mode API.
+This maintains its knowledge about the *position* and the *filePath* that is being rendered by Monaco and just queries the tokens for this line from the `classifierCache`.
 Additionally based on the contents of the line being tokenized it provides  high level *semantic* classifications using heuristics (e.g. if a variable is after `:` and `CamelCased` its probably a type).

 ## Keeping the ClassifierCache in sync
 We need to do it on `beforeChange` of linked docs (read the docs on [docCache.ts][docCache]) because this is the only way to make sure the `classifierCache` is up to date before `indent` is called on the mode.
 However since `change` is still called on the root doc we cannot do any syncing in that `change`.
 This means whenever we edit the root doc we have to make a relevant change in the classifierCache.
 Fortunately only stuff in `docCache.ts` edits the root doc, all other things (e.g. autocomplete, templates) edit docs that are attached to code mirror instances and are hence the *linked docs* which will update the classifierCache in their `beforeChange`.